Waziup/learning-center-content/content/en/courses/6.WebApps/5.MQTT_protocol/_index.md

 </html>
 ```

-_NB_ Use the compile js code in the script tag, you can use browserify to compile the js to work on browser
+<alert type='warning'>Use the compile js code in the script tag, you can use browserify to compile the js to work on browser</alert>

 ```
 npm install browserify